JIUJIE7T/RPA-Study-Notebook/RPA:WHY&HOW.md

 - Easy to scale: the Unattended Robots need to accommodate variation of task and data volumes
 - Accurate: because human intervention lacks or is minimal, the ouputs have to be reliable

+# Determine the automation potential
+## Automation First mindset
+For this you need to know the types of processes that can be automated, the factors driving the automation potential, as well as the factors that increase the complexity of a process and make it more difficult to automate.

 # Vocabs
 - Invasive 侵入性的
 - mundane 平凡的，普通的